-The orientation of the engine represents an easy way to tell if you have a front or rear-wheel drive car.
+The orientation of the engine is an easy way to tell if you have a front or rear-wheel drive car.

-Cars with the engines in the back always have a rear-wheel drive.
+Cars with the engine in the back always have a rear-wheel drive.
 Cars with the engine in the front are either rear or front-wheel drive, depending on the position of the belts.

 Engines mounted sideways, with the belts facing one side of the car or the other, most likely belong to front-wheel drive vehicles.

 Engines mounted front-to-back, with the belts facing the front of the car, most likely belong to rear-wheel drive vehicles.

 Looking at the owner's manual is another easy way of checking if you have a front- or rear-wheel drive.
 Most often, you can find this information at the front of the manual under the vehicle specifications.